* Threatened or Endangered

 : Weight 10 to 30 pounds, length including tail up to 40 inches

-: Once very common in most of their range, they have disappeared in many areas.
-Many states are reintroducing animals back into the wild and they are making a comeback.
+• Once very common in most of their range, they have disappeared in many areas.
+Many states are reintroducing them back into the wild and they are making a comeback.